Narrandera: Sports

-Australian rules football there has a long history with a football club formed in 1881 playing matches against Wagga Wagga from 1882 and a strong local competition known as the Central Riverina Football League existing from 1907.
-It continues to be played at the Narrandera Sports Ground.
+Australian rules football has a long history in Narrandera with a football club formed in 1881 playing matches against Wagga Wagga from 1882 and a strong local competition known as the Central Riverina Football League existing from 1907.
 The Narrandera Eagles (founded in 1910 as the Narrandera Imperials Football Club) compete in the Riverina Football League, winning premierships in 1986 and 2012.
 Formerly of the South West competition, the club won 15 titles in that league.
+The club plays its home games at the Narrandera Sportsground.

-Narrandera has a rugby league team competing in the Group 17 competition.
-Founded in 1921 and known as the Lizards, the club previously disbanded in 2005, leaving Group 20.
-This left the town with no rugby league club from 2006-2011 and 2015-17.
-After briefly amalgamating with neighbouring club Yanco-Wamoon to form Bidgee Hurricanes (2012–14), the club reformed independently in 2018 and joined the reformed Group 17.
-The club has three premierships from their time in Group 20 (1986, 1991, 1999) and two from Group 17 in 2022, which broke a 23-year drought, and 2023.
+Narrandera has a rugby league team competing in the Group 20 competition.
+Founded in 1921 and known as the Lizards, the club was a foundation member of Group 20 in 1954, fielding teams in the competition every year until the club went into recess at the end of 1999, with the exception of 2003 and 2004.
+This left the town with no rugby league club from 2005 to 2011 and 2015–17.
+After briefly amalgamating with neighbouring club Yanco-Wamoon to form Bidgee Hurricanes (2012–14), the club entered recess again before re-forming independently in 2018 and joining the newly re-started Group 17 competition, which it previously played in 2001.
+After winning back-to-back premierships in 2022 and 2023, the club made the decision to return to Group 20 for the 2026 season, ending a 22-year absence from the competition.
+The club has won three first grade premierships from their time in Group 20 (1986, 1991, 1999), and plays its home games at the Narrandera Sportsground.

 Narrandera also has strong local cricket and basketball competitions.